Stocks Edge Lower, Retail Sales, Airbnb, Elon Musk, Devon Energy in Focus - Five Things To Know - NewsBreak

 5. -- Devon Energy Shares Slump As Bomb Cyclone Storm Clips Q4 Profits

-Devon Energy ( DVN ) shares slumped lower in pre-market trading after the group posted weaker-than-expected fourth quarter profits linked in part to the affects of the bomb cyclone storm that paralyzed mush of the mid-west late last year.
+Devon Energy ( DVN ) - Get Free Report shares slumped lower in pre-market trading after the group posted weaker-than-expected fourth quarter profits linked in part to the affects of the bomb cyclone storm that paralyzed mush of the mid-west late last year.

 Devon said oil and gas wells were crippled by Winter Storm Elliott, halting production and driving operating costs higher.
 The group reported adjusted earnings of $1.66 per share for the three months ending in December, around 9 cents shy of the Street consensus forecast, with revenues of around $4.3 billion.